harness/developer-hub/release-notes/security-testing-orchestration.md

 ## April 2024

-### Version 1.93.0
+### UI update 1.15.0

 #### Early access feature: Built-in SAST scans

 This release introduces a new [built-in SAST step](/docs/security-testing-orchestration/sto-techref-category/built-in/sast) that adds a preconfigured [Semgrep step](/docs/security-testing-orchestration/sto-techref-category/semgrep/semgrep-scanner-reference) that's ready to run as soon as you add it.
-(STO-6738)
+(STO-7180)

 This step is behind the feature flag `STO_ONE_CLICK_SAST`.
 Contact [Harness Support](mailto:support@harness.io) to enable it.